-Part of your emotional baggage are feelings of anger and unforgiveness.
-Harboring strong emotions such as these would be like dragging a heavy ball-and-chain wherever you go.
+Part of your emotional baggage is feelings of anger and unforgiveness.
+Harboring strong emotions such as these would be like dragging a heavy ball and chain wherever you go.
 When you’re no longer bitter against your ex, you have forgiven the other person.
-When the thought of him or her being with someone else no longer affects you and all you have left are well-wishes for the other person, then you have released yourself from the chains of the past.
+When the thought of him or her being with someone else no longer affects you and all you have left are well wishes for the other person, then you have released yourself from the chains of the past.

 3. You found yourself again – now even better!